bketelsen/storyblog/content/posts/win-the-dev-box.md

 In this first article we'll start with the installation and configuration of the Windows Subsystem for Linux, and get you to the point where you can clone and compile/run your OSS projects.

-The series will continue with other articles and advice on using Windows for your daily driver when you're used to macOS or Linux desktops.
+The series will continue with other articles and advice on using Windows as your daily driver if you're used to macOS or Linux desktops.

 ### Preface

-In a discussion with [Rob Conery](https://twitter.com/robconery) I made the bold statement that with the addition of WSL2 there were no blockers for the average Open Source developer to use Windows as a daily driver.
+In a discussion with [Rob Conery](https://twitter.com/robconery) I made the bold statement that with the addition of the [Windows Subsystem for Linux 2(WSL2)](https://docs.microsoft.com/en-us/windows/wsl/wsl2-about) there were no blockers for the average Open Source developer to use Windows as a daily driver.

 To put my money where my mouth is, I've purchased a [Surface Laptop 3](https://www.microsoft.com/en-us/surface/business/surface-laptop-3), and I'm going to use it as my daily workhorse for the next 30 days.
 We'll call it the #30DayWSLChallenge.